ewels/hemnet-commuter/README.md

 * A method of running an Apache / PHP / MySQL web server (eg. [MAMP](https://www.mamp.info/), Docker etc)
 * An API key for Google Maps / Google Translate (costs money, but easy to get loads of free credits for a trial.
 You won't need loads.)
 * A [developer API key for TravelTime](https://traveltime.com/travel-time-maps?openDialog=true)

+For Google you will need to register and set up a cloud computing account, then make a service account for Hemnet Commuter and set up some API keys which are allowed to use the `Geocoding API`, `Distance Matrix API` and `Cloud Translation API`.
+There are plenty of docs on how to do this, for example [here](https://cloud.google.com/translate/docs/setup?hl=en_GB).

 ### Using Docker